strawberryfield/Contemporary_CDV/docs/man_MontaggioFoto.md

 If not, see <http://www.gnu.org/licenses/>.

 # DISCLAIMER
-Casasoft CCDV Tools is distributed in the hope that it will be useful,
+Casasoft MontaggioFoto is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.